vikki-xiaohua/RabbitMQ-series-publish-subscribe/README.md

-Another idea is to define a set of custom exceptions, which emails should be sent once happened.
+Another idea is to define a set of custom exceptions, for which emails should be sent once happened.